- TDD: 434-982-HEAR

 Bridget M. Maricich, Equal Opportunity Officer for Policy and Legal Compliance & Deputy Title IX Coordinator

-The Equal Opportunity Officer for Policy and Legal Compliance & Deputy Title IX Coordinator receives and investigates internal and external complaints of discrimination and sexual harassment.
+The Equal Opportunity Officer for Policy and Legal Compliance & Deputy Title IX Coordinator receives and manages the investigations of internal and external complaints of discrimination, sexual and gender-based harassment and other forms of interpersonal violence, and retaliation.
 The Equal Opportunity Officer for Policy and Legal Compliance & Deputy Title IX Coordinator also reviews and analyzes equal opportunity/affirmative action compliance requirements and recommends changes to University policies and procedures as needed.

 Melissa Oliver, Assistant to the Director for Special Projects